onyx-platform/onyx/doc/user-guide/windowing.md

 #### Fixed Windows

 Fixed windows, sometimes called Tumbling windows, span a particular range and do not slide.
 That is, fixed windows never overlap one another.
 Consequently, a data point will fall into exactly one instance of a window (often called an *extent* in the literature).
 As it turns out, fixed windows are a special case of sliding windows where the range and slide values are equal.
 You can see a visual below of how this works, where the `|--|` drawings represent extents.
+Each window is of range `5`.
 Time runs horizontally, while the right-hand side features the extent bound running vertically.
 The first extent captures all values between 0 and 4.99999...

 ```text
 1, 5, 10, 15, 20, 25, 30, 35, 40